achafetz/DataPack/DataPack/README.md

 - [ ] consider implications of how to setup pull file
 - [ ] write VBA script to populate & apply formatting
 - [ ] think about how to setup HTC tab
-Questions
+- [ ] need to ensure that if IM has no FY16 results but FY18 targets, its highlighted or results are distributed in some way Questions
 - [ ] how do teams extract data from various columns & into site tool?
 - [ ] Site allocation - is the setup of type in one column okay or does it need to be in sperate columns (will affect indicator tabs)